Ironman World Championships Hawai'i 2022

 For one thing, 100% replacement often requires drinking beyond the body’s natural thirst instincts, which can be very dangerous.
 It carries the risk of hyponatremia (low blood sodium levels resulting in some nasty symptoms), and this alone is enough to strongly discourage 100 percent fluid replacement as the ideal.
 So, what percentage of your losses should you aim to replace?

 The answer might be quite a bit lower than you think.
 You can actually tolerate quite a bit of dehydration (as defined by body weight loss) during training and competition—assuming you start well-hydrated.
 The exact amount is highly individual and most likely varies a bit day-to-day as well.
-This blog on how much dehydration you can tolerate is well worth a read, to help get your head around how much fluid you might want to be replacing.
+This blog on how much dehydration you can tolerate is well worth a read to help you understand how much fluid you might want to replace.

 It’s also not productive to try to use sweat rate data to try to create a pre-determined, inflexible strategy for fluid and electrolyte replacement.
 Instead, measuring your sweat rate should be about getting a decent ‘ballpark’ figure for how much sweat (and sodium if you know your sweat composition) you’ll likely lose over a period of time, at a certain intensity and in a particular set of environmental conditions.

-If you need some help with putting a hydration plan together to test in training, take our free online Sweat Test.
+If you need help with putting together a hydration plan to test in training, take our free online Sweat Test.
 If you take it after getting some sweat rate data you’ll be well on your way to answering all your questions on sweat rate with more confidence and accuracy.

 References